 NOTE: Marist graduate programs require a minimum of a baccalaureate degree or its equivalent from an accredited college or university.
 Also, if a student has taken graduate-level coursework at another college/university the student may apply for a transfer of credits.
-The application for transfer of credits will be evaluated on a caseby-case basis.
+The application for transfer of credits will be evaluated on a case-by-case basis.
 Under no circumstances will more than 6 transfer credits be allowed.

-DEGREE CONFERRAL REQUIREMENTS

-To qualify for the Master of Arts in Communication, a student must:

-- complete a total of 30 credits as described in the curriculum requirements with a passing grade on the comprehensive exams or a successful defense of the thesis; - maintain a 3.0 cumulative grade-point average.
+DEGREE CONFERRAL REQUIREMENTS To qualify for the Master of Arts in Communication, a student must: - complete a total of 30 credits as described in the curriculum requirements with a passing grade on the comprehensive exams or a successful defense of the thesis; - maintain a 3.0 cumulative grade-point average.

 STUDENT ADVISEMENT

 The Director of the Graduate Program in Communication will assign an advisor to students in the M.A. program.
 Students are encouraged to contact their advisor to discuss academic progress and planning.

 ACADEMIC STANDING

 The maintenance of a minimum cumulative grade-point average (GPA) of 3.0 is required for good academic standing.
-Students must have a cumulative 3.0 GPA after completion of one semester of full-time study or its equivalent.
-Any student whose GPA falls below that required for good standing, or who receives a letter grade of F, will be subject to academic review and may be placed on probation or dismissed from the program.
+Students must have a minimum cumulative GPA of 3.0 after completion of one semester of full-time study or its equivalent.
+Any student whose GPA in any semester falls below that required for good standing, or who receives a letter grade of F, will be subject to academic review and may be placed on probation or dismissed from the program.
 Students placed on probation will receive a statement of requirements necessary to achieve good standing and will be given a limited time period in which to meet these requirements.
 Failure to achieve probationary requirements will result in dismissal.

 THE MASTER OF ARTS IN COMMUNICATION

 Curriculum Summary

+25 114

+MPA 530 Managing Organizational Change 3 credits

+COMG 621 Leadership Communication 3 credits

+Conflict and Negotiation 3 credits

+COMG 620 The Role of Communication in

+COMG 601 Interpersonal Communication 3 credits

+COMG 600 Organizational Communication 3 credits

+COMG 503 Media Relations 3 credits

+COMG 502 Persuasion 3 credits

+COMG 501 Research Strategies & Methods 3 credits

+COMG 500 Communication Theory 3 credits

+27 credits

+Choose one from: